Staphylococcus aureus: Toxins

 Antigens known as superantigens can induce toxic shock syndrome (TSS).
 This group comprises 25 staphylococcal enterotoxins (SEs) which have been identified to date and named alphabetically (SEA–SEZ), including enterotoxin type B as well as the toxic shock syndrome toxin TSST-1 which causes TSS associated with tampon use.
 Toxic shock syndrome is characterized by fever, erythematous rash, low blood pressure, shock, multiple organ failure, and skin peeling.
-Lack of antibody to TSST-1 plays a part in the pathogenesis of TSS.
+The lack of antibody to TSST-1 contributes to the pathogenesis of TSS.
 Other strains of S. aureus can produce an enterotoxin that is the causative agent of a type of gastroenteritis.
-This form of gastroenteritis is self-limiting, characterized by vomiting and diarrhea 1–6 hours after ingestion of the toxin, with recovery in 8 to 24 hours.
-Symptoms include nausea, vomiting, diarrhea, and major abdominal pain.
+This form of gastroenteritis is self-limiting, characterized by vomiting and diarrhea 1–6 hours after ingestion of the toxin, with recovery in 8–24 hours.
+Signs and symptoms include nausea, vomiting, diarrhea, and major abdominal pain.